matevzStinjek/distributed-trading-system/distributed-hello-world/implementation-checklist.md

 Testing this stage:

-1. Use kafka-console-producer to send message
+1. Use OffsetOldest to read all messages and publish to redis
 2. Use redisinsight to verify message appears in channel

 ## Stage 3: Complete Flow with Elixir